jacebenson/cedar/docs/docs/cli-commands.md

 > "Props in, views out!
 Make it simple to reason about."

-RedwoodJS supports Storybook by creating stories when generating cells, components, layouts and pages.
+CedarJS supports Storybook by creating stories when generating cells, components, layouts and pages.
 You can then use these to describe how to render that UI component with representative data.

 | Arguments & Options | Description                                                                                        |
 | :------------------ | :------------------------------------------------------------------------------------------------- |